 Tropical forests have helped Cote D’Ivoire combat climate change with their essential carbon-storing abilities, and these forests help communities thrive.
 However, scientists say the Ivory Coast is losing forests and woodlands faster than any other African country.
 The deforestation is due in part to illicit cocoa-farming.
 As one of the many varieties of coffees growing in Cote D’Ivoire, Coffea stenophylla is listed as Vulnerable on the IUCN Red List of Threatened Species.
 However, this kind of coffee plant has also been found to potentially be more heat tolerant than other kinds, which portends well in the wake of climate change.

 Nestle, a multinational corporation, plays a very large role in the growth of the coffee plantations, industries and the country’s economy.

 Permanent Mission of Cote D’Ivoire to the United Nations.
-Available at: World Sensorium original website.
+This statement can be found on the World Sensorium original website.